AckerlyXu/heima/articles/cloud-services/cloud-services-guestos-msrc-releases.md

 | MS15-029 |[3035126] |Vulnerability in Windows Photo Decoder Component Could Allow Information Disclosure |4.18, 3.25, 2.37 |N/A |
 | MS15-030 |[3039976] |Vulnerability in Remote Desktop Protocol Could Allow Denial of Service |4.18, 3.25, 2.37 |N/A |

+> [!NOTE]
-> [AZURE.NOTE] Bulletin MS15-031 may appear as uninstalled.
+> Bulletin MS15-031 may appear as uninstalled.
 However, it does not apply to this Guest OS release.

 ## February Guest OS
 | Bulletin ID | Parent KB Article | Vulnerability Description | Guest OS | Date First Introduced |